 - Have other taunt minions so you can give your hero-powered minion a better chance to attack with the divine shield.

-- Always plan to pivot into a different strategy if you bust on your hero power.
+- Always plan to pivot into a different strategy instead of only relying on your ability.
 Do not focus on dragon composition.
 A menagerie composition can be just as viable if you don’t get a triple from your hero power.

-- Try to pick up a pair of dragons before going to tier five.
-There is a high chance that you may get a triple and get a powerful minion from tier six.
+- Try to pick up a pair of dragons before going to T5.
+There is a high chance that you may get a triple and get a powerful minion from T6.

-- Do not play too greedy on him for Tavern tier five or six.
+- Do not play too greedy on him for T5 or T6, in most meta’s.
 Always consider your options and health.

 - If you have leftover gold from token generators, don’t be afraid to tier up and get ahead of the normal Rafaam curve.

-- Try to get your first golden minion at tier four, so you can get a tier-five game plan.
-To accomplish this, follow the Rafaam curve.
+- Try to get your first golden minion at T4, so you can get a T5 game plan.
+If you are too low, you can treasure for a T4 discovery instead.
+To accomplish this, follow the Rafaam curve or pursue one of Eudora’s special curves.

 - Do not force the second treasure.
 There will be games where you just won’t be able to hero power again.

-- You don’t have to go Elementals.
-Sure, Elementals help make you upgrade faster, but it is always best to play what Bob gives you and do not force strategies.
+- You don’t have to go Elementals when you play Chenvaala.
+Elementals help make you upgrade faster, but it is always best to play what Bob gives you and do not force strategies.

 - If you are lucky to get your elementals early on, you can still pivot to other compositions that you find at the upper tiers.